The Quick Verdict

 About CoHabby

 CoHabby is free for anyone looking for a roommate.
-Landlords listing rooms pay a subscription starting at $1.99 per month.
+Landlords listing rooms pay a subscription at $2.99 per month.
 The platform currently covers major US metro areas including New York, Los Angeles, Chicago, Seattle, Austin, Miami, and more.

 Frequently Asked Questions